w3c/openscreenprotocol/quic.md

 originate from the server or client, and has a unique integer ID.

-For the Presentation API, the most common case is that the controlling user agent plays the role of the client and server
+For the Presentation API, the most common case is that the controlling user agent plays the role of the client and the presentation display the role of the server.

 Assume that a single QUIC connection is used to transmit data between the controlling user agent and receiver.
 The following mapping could be used to